balazshevesi/clothing-webshop/README.md

 - [x] Fix bug with red hoodie,
 - [x] get nav links from the backend, also put in so that the "listing view page" has a link to view the brand, and a link to view the category
 - [x] Build filter/browse section of the website
-- [x] Fix weird (race condition?) bug with cart state syncing (probably caused by incorrect implementation of debouncing, would probably be fixed by removing debouncing entierly)
+- [x] Fix weird (race condition?) bug with cart state syncing (probably caused by incorrect implementation of debouncing, would probably be fixed by removing debouncing entirely)
 - [x] Build search functionality? (dunno how, but i'll find out)
 - [x] FIX BUG where the backend tries to send commands to the database, even though the connection is closed (kinda fixed maybe??)
 - [ ] Write some tests? idk